PostHog/posthog.com/contents/handbook/communication.md

 1. Not every solution will solve the problem at hand.
 Keep discussions focused by **defining the problem first** and **explaining your rationale** behind the Minimal Viable Change (MVC) proposed in the MR.
 1. Be proactive and consistent with communication on discussions that have external stakeholders such as customers.
 It's important to keep communication flowing to keep everyone up to date.
 MRs can appear stale if there aren't recent discussions and no clear definition on when another update will be provided, based on feedback.
 This leaves those subscribed in the dark, causing unnecessary surprise if something ends up delayed and suddenly jumps to the next milestone.
 It is important that MRs are closed in a timely manner through approving or rejecting the open requests.
 1. Have a **bias for action** and don't aim for consensus.
 Every MR is a proposal, if an MRs author isn't responsive take ownership of it and complete it.
 Some improvement is better than none.
 1. **Cross link** issues or other MRs with related conversations.
-And when approving or rejecting the MR, include reason or response from ZenDesk.
 Put the link at the top of each MR's description with a short mention of the relationship (Report, Dependency, etc.) and use one as the central one and ideally close the alternate if duplicate.
 1. If submitting a change for a feature, **update the description with the final conclusions** (Why an MR was rejected or why it was approved).
 This makes it much easier to see the current state of an issue for everyone involved in the implementation and prevents confusion and discussion later on.
 1. Submit the **smallest** item of work that makes sense.
 When proposing a change, submit the smallest reasonable commit, put suggestions for other enhancements in separate issues/MRs and link them.
-If you're new to PostHog and are writing documentation or instructions, submit your first merge request for at most 20 lines.
 1. Do not leave MRs open for a long time.
 MRs should be **actionable** -- stakeholders should have a clear understanding of what changed and what they are ultimately approving or rejecting.
 1. Make a conscious effort to **prioritize** your work.
 The priority of items depends on multiple factors: Is someone waiting for the answer?
 What is the impact if you delay it?
 How many people does it affect, etc.?
 1. When submitting a MVC, **ask for feedback** from your peers.
 For example, if you're a designer and you propose a design, ping a fellow designer to review your work.
 If they suggest changes, you get the opportunity to improve your design and propose an alternative MR. This promotes collaboration and advances everyone's skills.
 1. Respond to comments within a **threaded discussion**.
 If there isn't a discussion thread yet, you can use the reply to comment button from the comments to create one.
 This will prevent comments from containing many interweaves discussions with responses that are hard to follow.
-1. If your comment or answer contains separate topics, write separate comments for each, so others can address topics independently using the Reply to comment button.
-1. Even when something is not done, share it internally so people can comment early and prevent rework.
 1. Create a **Work In Progress (WIP)** merge request to prevent an accidental early merge.
 Only use WIP when merging it would **make things worse**, which should rarely be the case when contributing to the handbook.
 Most merge requests that are in progress don't make things worse, in this case don't use WIP, if someone merges it earlier than you expected just create a new merge request for additional items.
 Never ask someone to do a final review or merge something that still have WIP status, at that point you should be convinced it is good enough to go out.
 1. If any follow up actions are required on the issue after the merge request is merged (like reporting back to any customers or writing documentation), avoid auto closing the issue.
-1. If a project requires multiple approvals to accept your MR, feel free to assign multiple reviewers concurrently.
-This way the earliest available reviewer can start right away rather than being blocked by the preceding reviewer.

 ## Issues